raae/queen.raae.codes/content/gatsby-emergency/index.md

 ## Imagine getting the help you need

 Imagine this – Imagine getting pulled off the reef without damage.
 Imagine your Gatsby navigation skills improving.
-Imagine having the confidence that you'll stay clear of the reef next time.
+Imagine having the confidence that you'll stay clear of the reef the next time around.

 ## Speak with a seasoned Gatsby developer